How to Implement Wi-Fi Remote Logging with Zephyr RTOS and MQTT over TLS

 Parts/Tools

-- Computer with Zephyr SDK installed
+- Computer with Zephyr SDK and

-- MQTT broker with TLS capability
+westtool installed - MQTT broker with TLS support (Mosquitto, HiveMQ, or a cloud broker)

 - Wi-Fi access point